cagov/caldata-infrastructure-template/README.md

 ![test](https://github.com/cagov/caldata-infrastructure-template/actions/workflows/test.yml/badge.svg?branch=main)

 This repository is a [copier](https://copier.readthedocs.io/en/stable/) template which can be used to quickly seed a modern data stack project.
+Instructions may vary depending on if the repo is hosted via GitHub or Azure DevOps, so we make some distinctions below.

-It consists of:
+This repo consists of:

 1. A [dbt](https://docs.getdbt.com/) project.
 1. [pre-commit](https://pre-commit.com/) checks for enforcing code-quality.